DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-20-06-creating-an-account-and-signing-in.md

 ![Change password](change-password.png)

-Once they enter their new password, they’ll be taken to the list of referrals.
+Once they enter their new password, they’ll be taken to the referrals page.